 The local church is the pillar and support of the Gospel truth.
-The health and strength of the local church depend on the ministry of its pastor.
+The health and strength of the local church depends on the ministry of its pastor.
 We need more people-loving, Bible-preaching, holy-living, soul-winning pastors.

 The call of God is a fascinating reality to me.
 God calls a man to serve as a pastor.
 This is a work of the Holy Spirit, but it is also the work of the church.